 A toeside turn will be in a different direction depending on the athlete's front foot preference.
-Those who are regular-footed (left foot forward) will be making a turn to the right, while the goofy-footed (right foot forward) will make a toeside turn to the left.
+Those who prefer their left foot forward will be making a turn to the right, while the goofy-footed (right foot forward) will make a toeside turn to the left.

-The athlete begins in a centered balance stance.
-To initiate a toeside turn, the athlete will begin to apply pressure to the balls of the feet, and will begin to lower his or her body as the hips are turned slightlyin the direction of the turn.
+- 1. The athlete begins in a centered balance stance. - 2.
+To initiate a toeside turn, the athlete will begin to apply pressure to the balls of the feet, and will begin to lower their body as the hips are turned slightly in the direction of the turn.